 - Day 8 By now, your starter looks like this and you are definitely ready to go with a mature starter that will perform properly in all of your sourdough recipes!
 Scroll down to the “Maintenance Section” to see how to use and store your starter from now on.

 - Why is it necessary to discard half of the mixture while establishing my starter?
 This ensures the correct amount of cultures are being fed and the mixture is maturing properly.
 Also, without this step, feeding a starter for a week would overflow your container.
 Once your starter is mature, you only need to discard some when you don’t use it frequently enough and it grows too large.
 A great way to avoid wasting is to give your excess mature starter to a friend!
 Just remove what you don’t need, place it in a jar, and now someone else has a ready-to-go starter that will last as long as its maintained, just like yours!

 - Do I have to use filtered water?
-Not if you have well water on tap.
-But highly chlorinated water will not react properly with the flour.
+Not if you have well water on tap, I love our well water and use it more than the water from my filter tap!
+But highly treated water will not react properly with the flour.

 - There are bugs.
 Well, if its just a few and they’re alive, get them out, discard the top of your starter, feed it, and maybe try a towel with a rubber band around the top for a cover.
 This has been foolproof for me in keeping bugs out.